 Random number

 Aadhaar numbers are generated without obtaining details such as an applicant’s religion, income, caste, health, or geography.
-It is a number that is generated at random and is devoid of any intelligence.
+It is a number that is generated at random and is devoid of any inherent classification.
 To obtain an Aadhaar number, an applicant must only provide his or her demographic information and biometric data during the enrollment process.

 Scalable Technology Architecture